danielmschaves/ibm-data-engineering-capstone/MongoDB/README.md

+# IBM Data Engineering Professional Certificate - Capstone Project
-# Part 2: NoSQL Database Setup with MongoDB
+## Part 2: NoSQL Database Querying with MongoDB

-In this section of the project, we utilize MongoDB, a NoSQL database, to manage our e-commerce catalog data.
-The tasks cover a wide range of MongoDB operations, from importing data to running sophisticated queries.

-## Tasks Overview:

-1. **Environment Setup**:
-   - Verify if tools `mongoimport` and `mongoexport` are available.
-   - Download the `catalog.json` file for use with MongoDB.

-2. **MongoDB Operations**:
+This part of the project involves designing a data platform using MongoDB as a NoSQL database.
+This database was used to store the e-commerce catalog data.
+The tasks completed in this part include:

-   - Import the `catalog.json` file into a MongoDB database named `catalog` and into a collection named `electronics`.
+- Importing `catalog.json` into a MongoDB database named `catalog` and a collection named `electronics`.
+- Listing all the databases.
-   - List all available databases and collections within the `catalog` database.
+- Listing all the collections in the `catalog` database.
-   - Create an index on the field `type` for efficient querying.
+- Creating an index on the field `type`.
-   - Conduct several queries, including counting specific types of products and calculating averages.
+- Writing a query to find the count of laptops.
+- Writing a query to find the number of smartphones with a screen size of 6 inches.
+- Writing a query to find the average screen size of smartphones.
-   - Export specific fields from the `electronics` collection into a CSV file.
+- Exporting the fields `_id`, `type`, and `model` from the `electronics` collection into a file named `electronics.csv`.

-## Files in this Repository:

-- **setupMongo.sh**: Script for setting up MongoDB tools and downloading the required data file.
-- **mongoOperations.sh**: Script containing MongoDB commands for the tasks mentioned above.
-- **queries.js**: MongoDB queries used in this section.
+The MongoDB commands used to perform these tasks are included in this repository in the `mongodb_commands.txt` file.

----

-To execute the tasks, follow the scripts provided and refer to the screenshots for expected outcomes.